gajendhir/rnnotes/docs/basics/the-env.md

 ### Upgrade Node

 To upgrade to the latest version of node, simply download the new version from the [nodejs](https://nodejs.org) site and install it.
-It knows what to do with your previous installation and replaces it with the new version.
+If it finds `node` on your computer, it will be upgraded, otherwise node will installed.

 ## Package Managers